apollographql/apollo-ios/ROADMAP.md

 This document is meant to give the community some idea of where we're going with the iOS SDK in the short and longer term.

-This document was last updated on June 16, 2020.
+This document was last updated on September 16, 2020.

 ^ If that's more than three months ago, please file an issue asking [@designatednerd](https://github.com/designatednerd) to update this document. 😃